Expensent

 Before any forwarded email lands in a client's QBO Receipts tab, the sending address must have at least standard permissions with Vendor access and be enabled under QuickBooks Manage forwarding email for that client's company file.
 Miss this step and QuickBooks rejects the email with “Your email isn't set up for receipt forwarding.”

-7. Workflow B: Dext, Hubdoc, and Expensent compared
+7. Workflow B: Client-owned inbox intake with Expensent

 The alternative to manual filters is a dedicated capture tool that handles extraction and publishing.
 The three names you will hear most often in QBO bookkeeping circles are Dext, Hubdoc, and — in the last year or so — Expensent.
 They solve overlapping problems in different ways.